apache/spark/README.md

 Each of the example programs prints usage help if no params are given.

 All of the Spark samples take a `<host>` parameter that is the Mesos master to connect to.
-This can be a Mesos URL, or "local" to run locally with one thread, or "local[N]" to run locally with N threads.
+This can be a Mesos or Spark cluster URL, or "local" to run locally with one thread, or "local[N]" to run locally with N threads.

-## A Note About Hadoop
+## A Note About Hadoop Versions

 Spark uses the Hadoop core library to talk to HDFS and other Hadoop-supported storage systems.
 Because the HDFS API has changed in different versions of